ComedicChimera/chai/docs/tutorial/01_basics/04_control_flow.md

 Now, the first challenge of is to actually generate a random number.
-Luckily, Chai's standard library provides us a package called `random` which contains a function called `intn` that does exactly what we want.
+Luckily, Chai's standard library provides us a package called `random` which contains a function called `RandInt` that does exactly what we want.
 First, let's import that function.

     package guesser;

     import printlin, scan from io.std;

-    // Import the `intn` function.
+    // Import the `RandInt` function.
-    import intn from random;
+    import RandInt from random;

     func main() {
         // TODO
     }

-Then, we can call `intn` with the the arguments `1` denoting our lower bound and `101` denoting our exclusive upper bound to get our random number.
+Then, we can call `RandInt` with the the arguments `1` denoting our lower bound and `101` denoting our exclusive upper bound to get our random number.

     package guesser;

     import printlin, scan from io.std;
-    import intn from random;
+    import RandInt from random;

     func main() {
         // Generate a random number between 1 and 100.
-        let n = intn(1, 101);
+        let n = RandInt(1, 101);

         // TODO
     }